cloudfoundry-attic/cf-docs/source/docs/using/services/ruby-service-bindings.html.md

 ~~~

 To configure a Rails application, you would change your `database.yml` to use
-erb syntax to programmatically set the connection values using the credentials
+erb syntax to set the connection values using the credentials obtained from `VCAP_SERVICES`.
-information from `VCAP_SERVICES`.

 If you are using the ElephantSQL Postgres service, your `database.yml` file might look like:

 ~~~